 Notice that in Gauss coordinates the time coordinate, $t$, is the proper time of those falling observers.
-Furthermore, is a \emph{universal} time.
-This means that equal distant readings of this time correspond to events which are physically simultaneous (see \cite{Landau}, epigraph 84).
-This could be important in order to define a consistent energy, $P^0$, since, as it is well known and we are going to see, its expression (see next (\ref{energy})) is a 3-volume integral taken in a given instant $t$.
-That is, the elementary partial contributions to this integral are taken for the same $t$ value, and it would be a good thing that this common instant labelled physically simultaneous events.
-Therefore, it would be good to deal with a proper and \emph{universal} time, i.e., with Gauss coordinates, when calculating what we call here the \emph{intrinsic} $P^0$ energy value: by definition, the one calculated in intrinsic coordinates.
-As far as the energy, $P^0$, is concerned, the term \emph{intrinsic} refers to the fact that this energy is, first, calculated for coordinates whose corresponding linear and angular 3-momenta, $P^i$ and $J^{ij}$, vanish and, second, since these coordinates are associated to free falling observers (local inertial ones) that, in the present case of LTB metrics, are further co-moving with the source pressure-less matter.
+Furthermore, it is a \emph{universal} time.
+This means that distant readings of this time, that are equal, correspond to events which are physically simultaneous (see \cite{Landau}, epigraph 84).
+This could be important in order to define a consistent energy, $P^0$, since, as it is well known and we are going to see, its expression (see next (\ref{energy})) is a 3-volume integral taken in a given time instant $t$.
+That is, the elementary partial contributions to this integral are taken for the same $t$ value, and it would be a good thing that this common time instant labelled physically simultaneous events.
+Therefore, it would be good to deal with a proper and \emph{universal} time, i.e., with Gauss coordinates, at least asymptotically, when calculating what we call here the \emph{intrinsic} $P^0$ energy value: by definition, the one calculated in intrinsic coordinates.
+As far as the energy, $P^0$, is concerned, the term \emph{intrinsic} refers to the fact that this energy is, first, calculated for coordinates whose corresponding linear and angular 3-momenta, $P^i$ and $J^{ij}$, vanish and, second, since these coordinates are associated with free falling observers (local inertial ones) that, in the present case of LTB metrics, are further co-moving with the source pressure-less matter.
 Thus, these observers add nothing extra to the considered space-time (compare this situation with, for example, the static observers in a static metric that would have to be prevented of free falling by some virtual non gravitational action).
-Therefore, we choose just this coordinates to define the specific $P^0$ energy and momenta, the \emph{intrinsic} 4-momenta, that must vanish if a given metric is \emph{creatable}.
-In the present case, if some LTB models are \emph{creatable}.
+Therefore, we choose just these coordinates to define the specific $P^0$ energy and momenta, the \emph{intrinsic} 4-momenta, which must vanish if a given metric has to be quantically \emph{creatable}: that is, in our case, if some LTB metric had to be quantically \emph{creatable}.